zxc916684603/ecs/intl.en-US/User Guide/Connect to instances/Connect to a Linux instance by using a password.md

     -   In the classic network, a public IP address is assigned to the instance by using either of the following methods:
         -   For a Subscription or a Pay-As-You-Go instance, you can select **Assign public IP** when creating the instance.
         -   For a Subscription instance without a public IP address, you can assign one by [upgrading the bandwidth](reseller.en-US/User Guide/Instances/Change configurations/Overview of configuration changes.md#).
 -   The following security group rules must be added to the security group that the instance joins.
-For more information, see [Add security group rules](reseller.en-US/User Guide/Security groups/Add security group rules.md#).
+For more information, see [add security group rules](reseller.en-US/User Guide/Security groups/Add security group rules.md#).

     |Network type|NIC|Rule direction|Authorization policy|Protocol type|Port range|Authorization type|Authorization object |Priority|
     |------------|---|--------------|--------------------|-------------|----------|------------------|---------------------|--------|